 I like to take the letters and form 3 letter words out so my 4 year old can see short words spelled out.
 Some words I have set in front of her include: pig, dog, cat.
 The Playfoam Alphabet Set fun for children to play with as a toy and as a learning tool.
 If your child loves to play with shaping clay’s or dough’s then I would highly recommend this Playfoam set.

 Children are fascinated by the world around them.
 By exploring what is interesting to them you can help nurture and encourage them to feel confident that learning is exciting and fun.
+For instance, if your kid loves watching movies like Star Wars or something similar, you could try getting them Minifigures of their favorite movie character.
 My kids love taking a closer look at things and now with the GeoSafari Jr My First Microscope by Educational Insights they can take an even closer look than they ever could before.
 This microscope if fully functional, it works just as a real science tool should.
 The two large eye-pieces for you to look through, a child sized large knob to turn to gain focus and an LED light to brighten the environment you are exploring.
 You are able to view items up to 8x its original size.

 My children love to find small things that they desire to take a closer look at.
 The pictures here show my kids looking at the tiny pieces that go in the game Operation!
 They wanted to see the tiny pieces in a closer and they were thrilled at what they saw.
 Knowing that this toy works like a real grown up microscope, and they they could use it like a grown up would made them feel so confident.
 My husband went to college for biology and is an expert at using the most amazing and high tech microscopes the world has to offer.
 We love helping our children fall in love with science.
 By learning about all of God’s creations they can fall in love with the world around them over and over again.